 - If your kettle has a limescale filter this can be removed and soaked in a little vinegar before being rinsed with clean water.

 - In some areas, chalky limescale can collect on the inside wall of the appliance.
-This can be easily wiped away with a damp cloth.
+This can be easily lifted off with our descaling tablets and any residue can be wiped away with a damp cloth.

 - Never use a hard object to chip away limescale as this may damage the kettle.